 "Won't ever happen," Haruka replied haughtily, emerald eyes sparkling.
 "No man can ever defeat a Queen of Uranus."
 Ken'nin chuckled at her words.

-"We'll see you on Triton for Michiru's birthday," Saiki promised, the prince wiping tears from his ice green eyes.
+"We'll see you on Triton for Michiru's crowning," Saiki promised, the prince wiping tears from his ice green eyes.
 "You'll put on a good show for us, won't you?"

 "Of course.
 It'll be a party to remember."